gmc-code/PC-app-development/docs/tk_geometry/tk_geometry_pack.rst

 .. admonition:: Tasks

     #.
-Change the example above to pack the the top and bottom buttons at the top and the left and right buttons at the left.
+Change the example above to pack the top and bottom buttons at the top and the left and right buttons at the left.

         .. image:: images/pack_side_Q.png
             :scale: 100